Health Outreach Worker for Innovative Boston/MetroWest area Complex Care Health Project

 Care coordination/case management, including identifying and connecting clients with services and resources.

-Actively communicating with patients and their care teams through face-to-face, telephonic, and digital contact.
+Actively communicating with patients and their care teams through face-to-face, telephonic, and online contact.

 Maintaining accurate, timely documentation in program databases and electronic medical records.